 Why Red Hat

 Because our storage solutions are all built on open source, meaning you have legions of developers, partners, and customers working together to solve your challenges.
 Our SDS solutions allow enterprises to put storage volumes to work without worrying about whether those volumes integrate with other systems, while our NAS solutions pairs our storage software with certified partner hardware to bring you a single, easily installed SDS solution that can be optimized for different workloads.
-Red Hat Storage helps you do so much more, with a whole lot less.
+Red Hat Data Services helps you do so much more, with a whole lot less.

 A software-defined file storage platform to handle high-capacity tasks like backup and archival as well as high-performance tasks of analytics and virtualization.
 It works particularly well with containers and media streaming.

 A software-defined object storage platform that also provides interfaces for block and file storage.
 It supports cloud infrastructure, media repositories, backup and restore systems, and data lakes.
 It works particularly well with Red Hat OpenStack® Platform.

 The OpenStack word mark and the Square O Design, together or apart, are trademarks or registered trademarks of OpenStack Foundation in the United States and other countries, and are used with the OpenStack Foundation’s permission.
 Red Hat, Inc. is not affiliated with, endorsed by, or sponsored by the OpenStack Foundation or the OpenStack community.